pichim/PM2_PES_Board_Example/docs/markdown/general_info.md

 ## Arm Mbed

-Arm Mbed is a comprehensive embedded systems development platform designed for embedded systems.
-It offers a range of tools, libraries, and acces to a real time C++ based OS to simplify and accelerate the development process for Arm-based microcontrollers.
+Arm Mbed is a comprehensive embedded systems development platform, it offers a range of tools, libraries, and acces to a real time C++ based OS to simplify and accelerate the development process for Arm-based microcontrollers.
 Mbed provides a unified and scalable environment, supporting diverse applications in the field of embedded systems and IoT.

 ### Mbed Studio